Ohio STEP

 - Write a short summary that describes your proposed solution and how it functions.

-- Optional: Discuss survey/interview results.
+- Discuss survey/interview results.

 Part 4.
 STEM Research